ScribesZone/PyAlaOCL/docs/index.rst

 * jinja2_ integration.
 PyAlaOCL expressions can be written within jinja2_ templates, increasing the expression power of jinja2_.
 * jython_ integration.
 Java collections such as Set or List can be instrumented so that PyAlaOCL expressions work on them.
 This makes it possible to work with Java apis in a seamless way.
 * modelio_ integration.
 PyAlaOCL can be used in the context of modelio_, the open source UML_ environment, bringing *à la* OCL support to modelio_.
+* `USE OCL`_ integration.
+The integration with the `USE OCL`_ environment has been moved to its own project.
+See PyUseOCL_ documentation.

 The code is open source, and `available at github`_.